derektcw98/EyeStrokes/README.md

 |7.1|0|0|0|0|0|0|0|0|0|0|
 |8|after writing the word, it was not obvious what is the next step, which is to confirm the word that i am writing.|Mainly just need more time for all actions|NIL|It wasn't clear to me at the get go that there's a stop/start drawing until a few tries.
 Could maybe move that instruction to somewhere that is clear, or have it presented to the user upfront.|Don't know what to do after drawing finished|Have a longer draw duration and capture the average area the eye hovers around for more stable drawing?|NIL|NIL|Add a give up button?|Have the choice to choose how long the duration to draw is.|

-# Complete Usability Test Participant Logs
+# Complete Usability Test Participant Performance Logs
 #### Programmatically obtained whilst participants are performing the three tasks

 | No. | Task | Metric | Participant 1| Participant 2 | Participant 3 | Participant 4 | Participant 5 | Participant 6 | Participant 7 | Participant 8 | Participant 9 | Participant 10 | Total | Average | Standard Deviation |